ericholscher/ericholscher.com/site/blog/2025/apr/29/camino-de-costa-rica-recap.md

 Overall, it was an amazing experience, with the highlights being the authentic connection with locals and the abundant wildlife.

-If you want to see the highlights of our trip, check out the [Instagram highlights](https://www.instagram.com/stories/highlights/18074081002687329/) that I made.
+If you want to see more photos of our trip, check out the [Instagram posts](https://www.instagram.com/stories/highlights/18074081002687329/) that I made.

 ### The people